loelschlaeger/RprobitB/README.md

 coverage](https://codecov.io/gh/loelschlaeger/RprobitB/branch/main/graph/badge.svg)](https://app.codecov.io/gh/loelschlaeger/RprobitB?branch=main)
 <!-- badges: end -->

-The goal of RprobitB is to fit mixed probit models to choice data.
-The package differs from comparable packages in two ways: Bayesian estimation and a focus on taste heterogeneity.
+The goal of {RprobitB} is to explain choices made by deciders among a discrete set of alternatives.
+In a Bayesian way.
+For example, think of tourists that want to book a train trip to their holiday destination:
+The knowledge why they prefer a certain alternative over another is of great value for train companies, especially the customer’s willingness to pay for say a faster or more comfortable trip.

 ## Installation

-You can install the released version of RprobitB from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of {RprobitB} from [CRAN](https://CRAN.R-project.org) with:

 ``` r